ajmalmhd1/Portfolio/AIML501-Model Development/Workshop6/Project_Overview.md

 Projects Overview

-Blink Assist — Airline Passenger Chatbot
+Blink Assist- Airline Passenger Chatbot

 An AI-powered assistant integrated into an airline platform to provide real-time support for passengers.